Wilmer Flores Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The Rockies pitching staff is last in the league with a collective 7.4 strikeouts per nine innings.

-- The Rockies' 5.81 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have a 5.76 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to give up the most home runs in baseball (131 total, 1.5 per game).
+- The Rockies surrender the most home runs in baseball (132 total, 1.5 per game).

-- In his last appearance on Saturday against the Detroit Tigers, the left-hander tossed seven innings, allowing two earned runs while surrendering six hits.
+- The righty's last time out came on Sunday against the Detroit Tigers, when he threw five innings, surrendering eight earned runs while allowing seven hits.

-- The 29-year-old has put up an ERA of 6.64, with 6.4 strikeouts per nine innings, in 17 games this season.
-Opponents are hitting .297 against him.
+- The 27-year-old has an ERA of 6.61, with 6.7 strikeouts per nine innings, in 18 games this season.
+Opponents have a .286 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.